-Of some concern in this area is the response rate to the in-service teacher survey.
+Of some concern in this area is the response rate to the inservice teacher survey.
 About 25% of the 80 so teachers contacted responded to the survey.
 There are, as a result, some concerns regarding the response rate.
 Is the low response rate indicative of a lack of teacher interest in recruitment?
 Is the small response rate suggestive of a sense of powerlessness to impact student choice of teaching as a career option?
 Regardless of these concerns, the Committee makes a number of recommendations based on the survey results from both in-service physics teachers and physics teacher candidates.

 The Committee recommends that in-service teachers of physics and physical science should be encouraged to:

-- continue to indirectly recruit students through excellent science teaching - directly recruit their students to careers in science teaching using a low-key approach - talk with all students about the need for science teachers - appeal to the altruism of students - talk about the joys of teaching - talk about teaching as a profession - emphasize the day-to-day applicability of physics - get students involved in a wide variety of teaching experiences - involve students in out-of-classroom science activities - conduct science outreach activities such as interclass and interschool competitions - host a peer-oriented science club, science fair, physics day, Science Olympiad - conduct science outreach activities for younger children professional careers in early childhood.
+- continue to indirectly recruit students through excellent science teaching - directly recruit their students to careers in science teaching using a low-key approach - talk with all students about the need for science teachers - appeal to the altruism of students - talk about the joys of teaching - talk about teaching as a profession - emphasize the day-to-day applicability of physics - get students involved in a wide variety of teaching experiences - involve students in out-of-class science activities - conduct science outreach activities such as interclass and interschool competitions - host a peer-oriented science club, science fair, physics day, science olympiad - conduct science outreach activities for younger children

+The Committee recommends these actions of ALL science teachers at ALL levels - elementary school through university level.
+Many people who select specific careers as doctors, lawyers, scientists, and teachers are found to first have given thought to these and similar professional careers in early childhood.
 Elementary school teachers, therefore, should think in terms of planting "seeds" with respect to careers in science teaching in the hope that these seeds will be nurtured and then harvested by high school science teachers as well as community college and university faculty.
 In addition, attitude changes are required among science teachers at all levels.
 We should discourage the attitude that says "excellent students are too good for teaching" and should encourage teaching as a worthy goal for even the very best of students.
 Attitudes should be changed from "Those who can, do; those who can't, teach!" to "Those who can, teach!"